 Forward Lunge

 Forward Lunges fit well in strength and hypertrophy programs, as well as general athletic training.
-They are especially useful for addressing side-to-side differences and for lifters who want a more joint-friendly alternative to bilateral squats while still training the lower body through a full range of motion.
+Exercise fatigue during lunges alters lower-limb biomechanics (Gao et al., 2023), so maintaining form quality as you fatigue is critical.
+They are especially useful for addressing side-to-side differences and for lifters who want a more joint-friendly alternative to bilateral squats while still training through a full range of motion.

 - Stand upright with feet hip-width apart, maintaining a neutral spine with shoulders back and down, and core engaged.